Avangardum/Soteo/Docs/Overview.md

 unreferenced) and ability to use object pooling separately (such as pooling nodes for performance and avoiding pooling plain C# objects with complex lifetime).

-Most of the codebase is thread-unaware, meaning that it works under an assumption that no other thread is performing any concurrent reads or writes on any state.
+Most of the codebase is thread-unaware, meaning that it works under the assumption that no other thread is performing any concurrent reads or writes on any state.
 Since Godot always calls scripts on the main thread and uses a synchronization context that runs async continuations on the main thread, all code runs on the main thread by default, unless a thread is created explicitly.
 If any extra threads are created explicitly, they must honor the aforementioned assumption by not reading or writing any state.